kontist/type-graphql-filter/README.md

 # type-graphql-filter
 Filter decorator for [type-graphql](https://typegraphql.ml/).

-It will allow you to generate standardized filterable queries simply by decorating the fields that should be filterable with `@Filter`, and adding an `Arg` decorator to the relevant query.
+It will allow you to generate standardized filterable queries simply by decorating the fields that should be filterable with `@Filter`, and decorating the relevant query with an extra `@Arg` decorator.

 The input types for your schema will be generated automatically based on the name of your type-graphql `ObjectType`.